mleonelli/mleonelli.github.io/content/authors/admin/_index.md

 ---
 role: Product Manager
-bio: I'm a Product Manager with a passion for code.
-10+ years experience in the Travel business.
+bio: Mauro Leonelli is a Product Manager with a passion for code and over 10 years experience in the Travel business.
 interests:
   - Data Science, data analysis and visualization
   - Innovation & Entrepreneurship